 If you have several nights of trouble sleeping, review all of your prescription and non-prescription medicines with your doctor or pharmacist to determine whether the medicines you take could be the cause of your sleep problem.

-You may have sleep problems after travelling (jet lag), especially if you change time zones.
+You may have after travelling (jet lag), especially if you change time zones.

 Many sleep problems can be prevented.
 Avoid activities that might keep you from a good night's sleep.

 You may be able to prevent sleep problems caused by jet lag by staying hydrated with water and avoiding caffeine, such as coffee.

 Children also need plenty of sleep to grow and develop.
 It's important to help your child and yourself to sleep well with a good bedtime routine.

 You can help your doctor diagnose and treat your condition by being prepared to answer the following questions: